nadluru/StrokeLesSeg/README.md

 ### Model Training

-For model training, run the following command.
-Make sure to update the `TRAINER` and `TASK` in `train.sh`, The candidates of the trainers and tasks are listed below.
+For model training, run the following command:

 ```
 bash train.sh
 ```

+Ensure to update the `TRAINER` and `TASK` in `train.sh`, The candidates for trainers and tasks are listed below:

-Trainer candidates for baselines and MSCSA models:
+#### Trainer candidates for Baselines and MSCSA models:

  Scheme  | Baseline Trainer  | MSCSA Trainer
  ---- | ----- | ------